 T-SQL Tuesday #99 is hosted by Aaron Bertrand (@AaronBertrand) and the topic is Dealer’s Choice.
 What does that mean?
 Aaron wanted us to choose between two topics: write about something we are passionate about outside the SQL Server community, or write about T-SQL bad habits and best practices.
-I’m too afraid to argue with Aaron about T-SQL, so I chose the first option ;)
+I’m too afraid to argue with Aaron, so I chose the first option ;)

 But what did I want to write about?
 Truth be told, I’m pretty boring.
 I don’t have any real hobbies outside of tech, just a few interests.
 I first considered writing about hiking.
 I need to disconnect completely once in a while, and my favorite way of doing that is to get sweaty while walking for hours up a mountain or waterfall.
 My Instagram (@cathrinesqueee) is my highlight reel, full of pictures and happy memories from my trips.